buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

    The URL of the upstream Git repository.

 ``branch`` (optional)
-   This specifies the name of the branch to use when a Build does not provide one of its own.
+   This specifies the name of the branch or the tag to use when a Build does not provide one of its own.
    If this parameter is not specified, and the Build does not provide a branch, the default branch of the remote repository will be used.
    If ``alwaysUseLatest`` is ``True`` then the branch and revision information that comes with the Build is ignored and branch specified in this parameter is used.